Duan Gao

 else, accept this candidate.

-Sampling with Geodesic distance
+Geodesic distance approximation

 I implement this algorithm in my renderer Elegans.